Retinol: The Tried-and-True Way to Putting Off Botox

 One of the most common questions we get on this topic is - “What is the difference between retinol and retinoid?”
 Retinoid is actually the umbrella term for the family of ingredients.
 It doesn't refer to any specific molecule.
 Here’s a breakdown of some of the most common retinoids you can find on the market:

-- Prescription retinoids: This includes compounds like tretinoin (Retin-A), isotretinoin (Accutane), 0.3% adapalene, and tazarotene (Tazorac) which need to be prescribed by your doctor.
+• Prescription retinoids: This includes compounds like tretinoin (Retin-A), isotretinoin (Accutane), 0.3% adapalene, and tazarotene (Tazorac) which need to be prescribed by your doctor.

-- OTC retinoid: There is only one OTC retinoid available right now - 0.1% adapalene.
+• OTC retinoid: There is only one OTC retinoid available right now - 0.1% adapalene.
 OTC products come with a drug facts label and have a regulated concentration of the active ingredient

-- Cosmetic retinoids: retinol, retinal, and retinyl palmitate (<- boooo 👎) are all in this bucket.
+• Cosmetic retinoids: retinol, retinal, and retinyl palmitate (<- boooo 👎) are all in this bucket.
 This isn't regulated - and you can find a wild range of concentrations from a cat's sneeze worth to skin molting levels.
 This can get a bit wild when you’re product hunting, but you can still find some fantastic anti-aging staples here.

 There’s also sort of a 4th category of cosmetic retinoids -- retinol alternatives.
 Ingredients such as bakuchiol, granactive retinol, and even some plant extracts are positioned as more gentle alternatives.
 Learn more about these derivatives here - which ones are worth trying and which ones trigger our skeptic meter.

-What does retinol do for me and how does it work?
+What does retinol do for skin?

 In a nutshell, retinol targets keratinocytes, dermal endothelial cells, and fibroblasts - read: skin cells that are in charge of maintaining your skin structure.
 The stimulated cells produce more collagen, fibronectin, and elastin.
 All good things!